Problematic Substance Use Treatment

-The stress and anxiety of daily life can be overwhelming and lead to problematic substance use.
-Problematic substance use happens when someone uses drugs or alcohol in a harmful way that has negative effects on their health and life.
-The negative effects might include:
+The stress of daily life can be overwhelming and lead to problematic substance use.
+Drug and alcohol use (or other activities such as gambling) are problematic when it has harmful effects on health and quality of life.
+The negative effects might include or impact:

 - missing work or school